akshaybabloo/spark-hugo-theme/README.md

 - Support for cloudflare insights
 - Customised sponsor link
 - Support for adding Videos using video.js
+- Sign up user can be added to newsletter
+- Added new alert message
+- Support for no indexing of pages
+-

 ## 1.2.
 Quick Start